WorklogWiz/timesheet/jira_worklog/README.md

 A quick status report for the last 30 days typically executes in less than 2-3 seconds, unless the Jira project contains thousands of entries.

+All entries added to Jira will also be written to a local journal in CSV format.

+This journal is used for status reports if you omit the `--issues` option.

+You may use Excel to read the CSV format, specifying ';' as the delimiter.

 Disclaimer: Network latency and the response time of Jira is the main culprit of any delays

 <!-- TOC -->